LiLabAtVT/I2GDS2025/Group5/README.md

 **What the script does:**
 1. Loads the BWA module on ARC
-2. Defines the input directory where the samples going into BWA are located (in this case, the output sequences from super deduper) and the output directory where the files with human mapped sequences removed will be saved.
+2. Defines the input directory where the samples going into BWA are located (In this case, the output sequences from super deduper) and the output directory where the files with human mapped sequences removed will be saved.
 3. Changes the working directory to the input directory, loops through all sequence files and runs them through BWA, and then uses samtools to process the output from BWA and save the unmapped sequences as fastq files.